 - Teach the language of reaction.
 I need the language of reaction at the ready so that the moment the trick reaches its conclusion, I can teach, ‘How did you do that?!’, ‘Do that again!’, ‘I know what you did there!’, ‘That’s amazing!’.
 Otherwise, this would be a flashpoint for the class going back into English.

 - The teacher and the pupils perform the presentation together.
 At this stage, the class still doesn’t know how the trick is done.
 The idea is that pupils go through the motions of the trick (which won’t work yet), so that they know what it is supposed to look like and they have something to hang the language on.
-They will need lots of visual support for the language on the screen or on a script sheet.
+They will need lots of visual support for the language on the screen or on a script sheet (better on the screen to keep them looking upwards at you and not down at their hands).
 If you show them how the trick is done before you get to this stage, the language probably won’t stick.
 If you hold off for a bit before telling them the secret, you are more likely to get more language out of them.
+Just make sure you make a big thing of the fact that the secret is coming up, so there is something to look forward to.
+You need also to establish at the beginning of this stage the Number 1 Ground Rule: When you give the signal (whatever signal you choose), everyone has to put their props down and look at you.
+If you miss this bit out or don’t insist on it, the activity can descend into chaos very quickly where you give instructions but some are not watching but then want to ask you about something they’ve missed while you were moving on to the next step.
+Very frustrating, so best prevented!

 - The teacher and the class put the method and the presentation together.
 Now they know how it’s done, step by very slow step they go through it together with the teacher and then again with the presentation language.
 It’s important to keep everyone together or you’ll find yourself sprinting round the classroom correcting what they are doing with the trick.